whysoq520/TTC_Subway_Deley_2018-2019/README.md

 **Tools and Installation**

-The code was developed using the Anaconda distribution of Python, versions 3.
-7. Python libraries used are numpy, pandas, sklearn, matplotlib, Flask, SQLAlchemy.Installation
+The code was developed using
+-the Anaconda distribution of Python, versions 3.
+7. Python libraries used are numpy, pandas, sklearn, matplotlib, Flask, SQLAlchemy
-Data upload to ASW and connect with PostgreSQL version 11.
+-Data upload to ASW and connect with PostgreSQL version 11.
-HTML/CSS
+-HTML/CSS
-JavaScript - Leaflet, D3
+-JavaScript - Leaflet, D3
-Tableau desktop 2020.1
+-Tableau desktop 2020.1
-Heroku
+-Heroku

 **Data Sources**